Skip to main content

 What did the team achieve?

-• Documentation on the incremental commits feature #1704
+• Progress on the validators and tests for incremental commits #1715, #1664

 What's next?